MS Spitsbergen current position

 - 11-day "Classic Round Voyage" - ends in Trondheim, with included Dovre Railway travel to Oslo

-- Norwegian coastal cruise passengers can opt for 5-11 nights stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
+- Norwegian coastal cruise passengers can opt for 5-11-night stays, with the full 12-day sailing from Bergen to Kirkenes, then going back southbound.
 In most ports of call are offered Hurtigruten-sponsored excursions and tours.
 A ceremony "Crossing the Arctic Circle” welcomes newcomers.

 - On Hurtigruten Norwegian coastal voyages, the line offers flight-cruise package deals.
 Bookings are protected with ATOL Certificate.
 ATOL stands for "Air Travel Organisers' Licensing" (Civil Aviation Authority, UK).

 There are no user reviews for this ship.
 Be first, share your experience!Write a Review